Kong/docs.konghq.com/src/gateway/understanding-kong/how-to/aws-secrets-manager.md

 Traditionally, {{site.base_gateway}} is configured with static credentials for connecting to its external database.
-This guide will show you how to configure {{site.base_gateway}} to use [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access.html) to read database credentials securely instead of using traditional file or environment variable based solutions.
+This guide will show you how to configure {{site.base_gateway}} to use [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access.html) to read database credentials securely instead the conventional file or environment variable based solutions.

-For this guide you are going to run the PostgreSQL and {{site.base_gateway}} services locally on Docker.
+For this guide you are going to run the PostgreSQL and {{site.base_gateway}} locally on Docker.
 You will create a secret in the AWS Secrets Manager and deploy {{site.base_gateway}} using a vault reference to read the value securely.

 ### Prerequisites